tooniez/terraform-ansible-aws/README.md

 ## Ansible Configuration 🔧

 Ansible is used to configure the provisioned instances:
-- Web servers: Installs and configures Apache
+- Apache: Installs and configures Apache
-- Database servers: Installs and configures MySQL
+- Mysql: Installs and configures MySQL
+- Docker: Installs Docker and sets up containers
+- Portainer: Installs Portainer for container management
+- Tailscale: Installs Tailscale for secure networking

 ## Important Notes 📌